 Inhibition of prostaglandin synthesis may adversely affect the pregnancy and/or embryo/foetal development.
 Data from epidemiological studies suggest an increased risk of miscarriage and of cardiac malformation and gastroschisis after the use of a prostaglandin synthesis inhibitor in early pregnancy.
 The risk is believed to increase with dose and duration of therapy.
-In animals, the administration of a prostaglandin synthesis inhibitor has been shown to result in increased pre- and 17 January 2024 CRN00F259 Page 5 of 11 post-implantation losses and embryo/foetal lethality.
+In animals, the administration of a prostaglandin synthesis inhibitor has been shown to result in increased pre- and post-implantation losses and embryo/foetal lethality.
 In addition, increased incidences of various malformations, including cardiovascular, have been reported in animals given a prostaglandin synthesis inhibitor during the organogenetic period.